|

 fattest

-part of a ham or a meat tenderiser.
+a ham or a meat tenderiser.

 Membrillo